Hepatoid Gland Tumors

 The reason why a particular dog may develop this, or any tumor or cancer, is not straightforward.
 Very few tumors and cancers have a single known cause.
 Most seem to be caused by a complex mix of risk factors, some environmental and some genetic or hereditary.

 A risk factor for hepatoid gland tumors is hormones, specifically testosterone and estrogen.
-Both are associated with tumor development and growth.
-Since testosterone promotes these tumors, perianal adenomas and adenocarcinomas are much more common in unneutered male dogs (than females) and are rare in neutered males.
-Since estrogen inhibits these tumors, they are more common in spayed female dogs than those that are unspayed.
-These tumors are also associated with other types of cancer (e.g., testicular and adrenal gland tumors) and Cushing’s Disease (hyperadrenocorticism).
+Both hormones are associated with tumor development and growth.
+Since testosterone promotes these tumors, perianal adenomas and adenocarcinomas are much more common in unneutered male dogs than female dogs, and are rare in neutered males.
+Since estrogen inhibits these tumors, they are more common in spayed female dogs than unspayed female dogs.
+These tumors are also associated with other types of cancer (e.g., testicular and adrenal gland tumors) and Cushing’s disease (hyperadrenocorticism).

 What are the signs of these tumors?

-The signs of these tumors vary depending on whether they are benign or malignant.
-In the case of benign perianal adenomas, you many see one or more small, round, pink, hairless, slow-growing nodules around the anus.
+The signs of hepatoid gland tumors vary depending on whether they are benign or malignant.
+In the case of benign perianal adenomas, you may see one or more small, round, pink, hairless, slow-growing nodules around the anus.
 Although they usually grow around the anus, they can grow in the prepuce, scrotum, and under the tail.
 Occasionally, they will ulcerate (break open) and become infected.
 In this case, they may become irritated and painful, and you may notice your dog frequently licking the area.

-Adenomas and adenocarcinomas look alike, but adenocarcinomas typically grow more rapidly and can become much larger: up to 4 inches (10 cm) in diameter.
-It is more likely that there will be multiple adenocarcinomas.
-Because they may also spread to the lymph nodes and underlying tissue, they can compress the rectum, causing your dog to have difficulty defecating (straining) and constipation.
+Adenomas and adenocarcinomas look alike, but adenocarcinomas typically grow more rapidly and can become much larger; up to 4 inches (10 cm) in diameter.
+It is more likely there will be multiple adenocarcinomas.
+They may also spread to the lymph nodes and underlying tissue, so they can compress the rectum, causing your dog to have difficulty defecating (straining) and constipation.

 How are these tumors diagnosed?

 Your veterinarian may suspect a hepatoid gland tumor by its typical outward appearance or by feeling a mass (or enlarged lymph nodes) while performing a rectal palpation.
-35-40% of perianal adenocarcinomas are found incidentally via rectal palpation, with no outward signs of disease.
+Perianal adenocarcinomas may be found incidentally, via rectal palpation, with no outward signs of disease.

-The diagnosis of a suspected tumor requires a microscopic examination of the tissue.
-Your veterinarian may use one or more methods of obtaining a tissue sample for diagnosis.
+Diagnosing a suspected tumor requires a microscopic examination of the tissue.
+Your veterinarian may use one or more methods to obtain a tissue sample for diagnosis.
 The most common methods include fine needle aspiration (FNA), biopsy, or full excision of the tumor.

 How does this cancer typically progress?

-Perianal adenomas typically grow slowly and only to a certain size, usually less than 1 inch (3 cm).
-Epitheliomas behave like adenomas except that they may infiltrate the surrounding tissues.
+Perianal adenomas typically grow slowly and usually to a size of less than 1 inch (2.5 cm).
+Epitheliomas behave like adenomas except they may infiltrate the surrounding tissues.
 Adenomas and epitheliomas are prone to ulceration and infection.

 What are the treatments for these tumors?

-The choice of treatments for these tumors depends on the type, size, and malignancy of the tumor, as well as the presence of metastasis.
+Treatment depends on the tumor type, size, and malignancy, as well as the presence of metastasis.
 Treatment typically involves several options, including surgical removal of the tumor along with neutering (in male dogs), cryotherapy, laser ablation, radiotherapy, chemotherapy, and occasionally hormone therapy.

-When adenomas are smaller than 1 to 2 cm in diameter, cryotherapy or laser ablation may be used to remove them.
+When adenomas are smaller than 1–2 inches (2.5-5 cm) in diameter, cryotherapy or laser ablation may be used to remove them.
 If adenomas reoccur after neutering and tumor removal, a second biopsy to rule out an adenocarcinoma is strongly recommended, along with testing for underlying hyperadrenocorticism.

 For perianal adenocarcinomas, the treatment of choice is complete surgical excision of the tumor (sometimes with removal of the nearby lymph nodes) and neutering.
 Radiation or chemotherapy is recommended for these types of tumors.
-With successful therapy, the high blood calcium level will return to normal.
+With successful therapy, high blood calcium levels will return to normal.

-The prognosis for perianal adenocarcinomas is fair to guarded because of the potential for tumor regrowth, tissue invasion, and metastasis.
-For dogs that initially present with hypercalcemia, your veterinarian will monitor the blood calcium levels, as rises can indicate tumor recurrence or the presence of metastasis.
+The prognosis for perianal adenocarcinomas is fair to guarded because of the potential for tumor regrowth, tissue invasion, and metastasis (spreading).
+For dogs that initially present with hypercalcemia, your veterinarian will monitor the blood calcium levels, as rises can indicate tumor recurrence or metastasis.
 Your veterinarian and veterinary oncologist will provide guidance on the best treatment options to achieve the best possible outcomes.

 Related Articles